-Line 2 - Add the amount you reported on Step 7, Line 52a through Line 52r, of all the Schedule(s) K-1-P you issued to your partners or shareholders you issued to your partners or shareholders and enter the total here.
+Line 2 - Add the amount you reported on Step 7, Line 52a through Line 52u, of all the Schedule(s) K-1-P you issued to your partners or shareholders and enter the total here.
 Include amounts you reported to both your resident and nonresident members.